 What are the benefits of lavender chamomile tea, and is this combination safe for consumption?
 If you are a tea lover, then you certainly appreciate the increase in popularity of herbal tea blends that have taken over the market – whether in loose-leaf form or small compact tea bags, the combination of different herbs, spices, and even flowers make for an aromatic and delicious experience.

-When it comes to chamomile and lavender tea herbal tea combination, most people can be a little wary of the blend, after all, while chamomile has been used for years in tea, lavender is mostly known for its use in aromatherapy or as an insect repellant, especially about mosquitoes and moths.
+When it comes to chamomile and lavender tea herbal tea combination, some people might be a little wary of the blend, after all, while chamomile has been used for years in tea, lavender is mostly known for its use in aromatherapy or as an insect repellant, especially against mosquitoes and moths.
 In today’s article, we are going to explore the benefits of chamomile and lavender tea, lavender and chamomile tea side effects, if any, and much more.

 What Is Lavender Chamomile Tea?